FStarLang/PoP-in-FStar/book/pulse/pulse_linked_list.rst

 +++++++++++++++

 The code below shows our iterative implementation of ``length``.
-The basic idea is simple , though the proof takes a bit of doing.
+The basic idea is simple, though the proof takes a bit of doing.
 We initialize a current pointer ``cur`` to the head of the list; and ``ctr`` to ``0``.
 Then, while ``cur`` is not null, we move ``cur`` to the tail and increment ``ctr``.
 Finally, we return the ``!ctr``.